Summary: Should you choose vacuum casting for your prototyping needs? Here is everything you need to know about the process.

 Top Reasons to use Vacuum Casting：

 The first reason why one should consider using vacuum casting for their prototyping needs is quality.
 Though it is primarily a prototyping process, vacuum casting is capable of reproducing parts that are production quality—similar even to injection molded parts.
-Silicone molds can form to even the smallest details on a master model, making vacuum casting particularly suitable for the production of small, highly detailed components.
+Silicone molds can form even the smallest details on a master model, making vacuum casting particularly suitable for the production of small, highly detailed components.
 It should be noted, however, that the quality is fully dependent on the quality of the master model.
 To ensure the best quality, make sure that the master model (whether it is 3D printed or CNC machined) has a good surface finish and high-resolution features.

 2. Material choice